 12. Long-Term Stability and Success

-Family members envision a stable and prosperous life for their loved ones, which can extend beyond immediate recovery.
+Family members envision a stable and prosperous life for their loved ones, one that extends beyond immediate recovery.
 For many, advocating for an addiction program is about laying the groundwork for a future filled with positive possibilities and sustainable health.

 13. Empowering the Individual